 When you get a notice from the court that you have an eviction trial coming up it’s important to get ready.
 When you’re in the courtroom things will happen quickly.
 You need to be organized so you can answer the judge’s or other side’s questions as quickly as possible.

 Get familiar with courtroom basics

 If this is the first time you've been part of a trial or hearing, read this information for how to prepare for a day in court.

 If possible, watch an eviction trial.
 These are open to the public.
 Watching one will give you a better idea of what to expect.
 You can call your county courthouse to find out when eviction trials are scheduled.

 How to ask for an interpreter

 If you don't speak or understand English very well, you can ask for a court interpreter for your court date.
 Ask as soon as you find out your court date.
 The court will provide an interpreter free of charge.

 How to ask for an accommodation for a disability

 Each court has an Americans with Disabilities Act (ADA) coordinator to help persons with disabilities.
-To ask for an accommodation, fill out a Request for Accommodations by Persons With Disabilities and Response (form MC-410).
+To ask for an accommodation, fill out a Disability Accommodation Request (form MC-410).
 Turn the form in to your court's ADA coordinator at least 5 days before your court date.